escalonilla92/getground/analyses/getground_analysis.md

-- `processed__partners`: This table provides information at a partner level, and we can find mutiple metrics per partner as the number of inbound referrals, number of sucessful_inbound referrals and more.
+- [processed__partners](https://github.com/escalonilla92/getground/blob/main/models/marts/processed__partners.sql): This table provides information at a partner level, and we can find mutiple metrics per partner as the number of inbound referrals, number of sucessful_inbound referrals and more.
     - columns:
         - `partner_id:` partner id from the referral partner
         - `partner_created_at:` Time the partner was created